 Standing among the monuments and the graves of the last of their race, Giroc and Sinofar were looking at the night sky.
-A space battle was raging there, one large white ship surrounded and mercilessly bombarded by three smaller ones.
+A space battle was raging there, one white ship surrounded and mercilessly bombarded by three dark ones.
 Soon the two weird sisters would stop the battle, trapping the ships in a stasis beam and disabling all the weapons.
 Then they would enter the minds of the ships' crew and choose contestants for a duel – in order to teach the lesson of war, death and loss that everyone who entered their sphere of influence was fated to learn.

 Suddenly, their concentration was broken by the sound of footsteps and voices.
 Sinofar diverted her gaze from the sky and turned to see two young men approaching between the rows of headstones.
 One was tall, with long hair and a somewhat melancholy expression.
 The other, shorter and dressed in a worn-out leather jacket, was looking at Sinofar with a rascally grin.
 Nevertheless, she quickly regained her composure and began chanting the ritual greeting.